“Creditors have better memories than debtors.” –– Benjamin

 When you’re completely on top of your financial infrastructure.

 If you’re debt-free and been immersed in the world of personal finance for a long time, you likely won’t get hurt with multiple credit cards.
 Chances are that you know what you’re doing.
 When you’re on top of your finances you won’t get confused with a few different bills and accounts.
-Multiple credit cards will allow you to take advantage of benefits and earn some cashback while making your routine purchases.
+Multiple credit cards will allow you to take advantage of benefits and use the credit card to earn some cashback while making your routine purchases.

 As my three reasons above indicate, holding more than one credit card in your wallet isn’t always a bad idea.